2/22-26/21 When Memory is Not Enough

-Featuring HECTOR cofounder Damon Rich LF ’07 and Designing Justice + Designing Spaces cofounder Deanna Van Buren LF ’13 and moderated by Philadelphia Inquirer architecture critic Inga Saffron LF ’12, this conversation explores how practitioners in the built environment can pursue activism in and through their work, while also balancing the realities of being part of a service profession.
-The discussion touches upon issues of memory, representation, and communication in social and political action.
+HECTOR partner Damon Rich LF ’07 and Designing Justice + Designing Spaces cofounder Deanna Van Buren LF ’13 talk with Philadelphia Inquirer architecture critic Inga Saffron LF ’12 about engaging in activism while being part of a service profession.

 10/15/20 The Rouse Visiting Artist Lecture

 Award winning chef and restauranteur Marcus Samuelsson in conversation with Thelma Golden, Mark Raymond, and host Toni L. Griffin (LF ’98).

 Edgar Pieterse, the NRF South African Research Chair in Urban Policy and founding director of the African Centre for Cities at the University of Cape Town, calls for innovations that take advantage of new investments, technology, and local assets and support civic empowerment to respond to the daunting challenges of African cities.